tashfiqul-islam/profile-weather-view/README.md

 Renovate (`renovate.json`) is configured to:

 - Use semantic chore commits that intentionally skip CI: suffix/body `[skip actions]`
-- Auto‑merge non‑major updates directly to the base branch (`automergeType: "branch"`)
+- Auto-merge non-major updates directly to the base branch (`automergeType: "branch"`)
 - Require manual approval for majors (Dependency Dashboard)
-- Auto‑merge vulnerability fixes promptly
+- Auto-merge vulnerability fixes promptly
 - Group classes of dependencies (ESLint, Vitest, TypeScript, Actions) to reduce PR noise
 - Maintain Bun versions via `customManagers` and regex managers

-This preserves a clean release history: Renovate chore commits do not tag releases, and the release workflow recognizes skip‑CI semantics.
+This preserves a clean release history: Renovate chore commits do not tag releases, and the release workflow recognizes skip-CI semantics.

 ---